Dwarf (Dungeons & Dragons): Legacy

 Next to J.R.R.
 Tolkien's work, being a core player character race in Dungeons & Dragons has contributed significantly to popularizing the concept of the dwarf in contemporary culture.

 The depiction of dwarves in Dungeons & Dragons has been cited as the inspiration for the dwarves in World of Warcraft.

+Environmental humanities scholar Matthew Chrulew considered the dwarves division into subraces as an option "to customize a campaign, [...] based on relationship to place".

+Reception

+Gus Wezerek, for FiveThirtyEight, reported that of the 5th Edition "class and race combinations per 100,000 characters that players created on D&D Beyond from" August 15 to September 15, 2017, dwarves were the third most created at 9,507 total.
+The three most popular class combinations with the dwarf were Cleric (2,199), Fighter (2,009), and Barbarian (1,323).
+Wezerek noted "some of the common character choices can be explained by the game's structure of racial bonuses".